With the new DRACOON for Windows, you can integrate your DRACOON as a drive in Windows Explorer.

 Note: An established connection is automatically restored after each restart of Windows.

-If you do not want this to happen and instead manually connect to it as needed, click Settings and deselect the Back up my environment check box.
+If you do not want this to happen and instead manually connect to it as needed, click Settings and clear the Back up my environment check box.